nemmtor/ts-databuilders/README.md

 ```

 ## Inline Default Values
+> [!NOTE]
+> It's your responsibility to provide inline default value that satisfies expected type.

 While global defaults work well for most cases, sometimes you need field-specific default values.
 This is especially important for specialized string types like ISO dates, UUIDs etc.